BSC in Traditional Naturopathy

 This innovative BSc in Traditional Naturopathy program is a response to the growing demand for a high quality theoretical and practical instruction in the art and practice of naturopathy.
 Naturopathy is a holistic approach to health, based on the principle that the body has the inherent ability to heal itself.
 Using the healing power of nature and gentle therapeutic techniques, the body, mind and emotions are supported during the healing process.
 Naturopathic principles are based on the treatment of each person as an individual and the treatment of the whole person, not just the affected area.

 The course is practice-orientated but it also encourages practitioner self-development and research mindedness.
-It is aimed for the student seeking a career in the profession as a naturopath as well as for practitioners who want to deepen their knowledge and skills in naturopathic approaches to integrated healthcare.
+It is aimed at those seeking a career as a naturopath as well as practitioners who want to deepen their knowledge and skills in naturopathic approaches to integrated healthcare.

 Twenty four (22) modules